Ioannis Ladas

+Ioannis Ladas (Ιωάννης Λαδάς; 1920 – 16 October 2010) was a Hellenic Army officer who served as the chief of the Greek Military Police.
+He was a member of the military junta that ruled Greece from 1967 to 1973.
+He served as Minister of Social Services (1972–1973) and Deputy Minister of Thessaly (1971–1972) under Georgios Papadopoulos.

 Early life

-He was born and raised in the village of Dirahi, Megalopoli, Arcadia.
+He was born in 1920, in Dyrrachio.

 In 1940, he graduated from the Hellenic Military Academy along with George Papadopoulos and Nikolaos Makarezos.
 He fought, as an officer, in the Greco-Italian War of 1940.

 Political involvement

 4th of August Party

 In the mid 1960s, Ladas had been associated with a small, far-right 4th of August Party, and contributed many articles to the party's journal, which the British historian Richard Clogg called a "racist and anti-Semitic" magazine which glorified not only the 4th of August Regime, but also the Third Reich.
 As a colonel in 1967, he was in charge of the Greek Military Police stationed in Athens and ordered the arrest of several prominent politicians and military personnel not allied to the orchestrators of the coup d'état.
 He first served in the resulting regime as general secretary in the ministries of public order and tourism.